 A family history of this disorder or other chest wall deformities increases risk for pectus carinatum.
 Connective tissue disorders like Marfan’s syndrome also increase risk for this condition.

 When diagnosed in infancy, it may also be seen with premature breastbone fusion and congenital heart disease.
-Pectus carinatum is also much more common in Caucasians than people of other races.
+Pectus carinatum is also much more common in white people than people of other races.

 Pectus carinatum occurs in roughly 1 per 1,500 children.
 It’s more common in boys than in girls, and typically isn’t seen until after a child’s 11th birthday.
 The condition often worsens during the growth spurt that comes with adolescence.